What Was New in August 1952?

 The movie was a box office success, and although critics thought the film was a bit slow, Cinematographer Leon Shamroy and the Art Directors Lyle R. Wheeler, John DeCuir, Thomas Little, and Paul S. Fox, resulted in Academy Award nominations.If you’re a Gregory Peck fan, then this movie will be right up your alley.

 Devil’s Island Penal Colony is Closed

 The French penal colony of Cayenne commonly known as Île du Diable or Devil’s Island, was largely closed by August 1952.
 The French government had created the penal colony a hundred years earlier, c.
 1852-1853 on the three Salvation Islands of French Guiana.
 These islands in cold waters of the Atlantic Ocean – 11 miles off the cost of French Guiana on the north-west coast of South America.- were formed by volcanos and have rocky shorelines.
-If the remoteness and terrain aren’t enough to discourage escape, the shark-infested waters surrounding the islands discouraged most (not all) prisoners intent on escape.
+If the remoteness and terrain weren’t enough to discourage escape, the shark-infested waters surrounding the islands discouraged most (not all) prisoners intent on escaping.